Completing a Corrective Affidavit (CA26)

 Examples of material omissions or errors where you can submit a CA26 are:

-- where you discover and need to add property that was previously unknown to your solicitor or personal representative who submitted your CA24
+- where you need to add property that was previously unknown to your solicitor or personal representative who submitted your CA24

 - if you included a property in the original CA24 which does not form part of the estate of the deceased.